logo

 Ranking every Premier League club by their wage bill in 2024-25

-Premier League champions Manchester City spend more on wages than Liverpool and Newcastle United combined – according to industry estimates – while Manchester United have fallen to third in the Premier League wage bill table for 2024-25.
+Premier League champions Manchester City comfortably spend more on wages than any other club in England – according to industry estimates – while table-toppers Liverpool are only fifth in the Premier League wage bill table for 2024-25.

-Pep Guardiola’s Manchester City juggernaut are gunning for a fifth successive Premier League title, with their lofty ambitions matching their outgoings on players – they’re the only club in the Premier League to break the £200million barrier when it comes to their annual wage bill.
+Pep Guardiola’s Manchester City juggernaut are faltering in their bid for a fifth successive Premier League title, but they do remain second in the table; their lofty ambitions match their outgoings on players.
+They’re the only club in the Premier League to break the £200million barrier when it comes to their annual wage bill.

 Their city rivals Manchester United topped this list last season.

-The structure at Old Trafford is changing amid their new ownership, while offloading the likes of Donny van de Beek, Raphael Varane and Anthony Martial has seen them fall to third in the wage bill table, spending almost £50million less a year on wages than the Premier League champions.
+The structure at Old Trafford has changed amid their new ownership, while offloading the likes of Donny van de Beek, Raphael Varane and Anthony Martial in the summer has seen them fall down one place in the wage bill table, spending about £16million less a year than their city rivals.

-Chelsea are up in second, which ought to be no great surprise given the sheer size of Enzo Maresca’s squad, while Arsenal are in fourth – but paying considerably more in player wages than their ‘big six’ rivals Liverpool and Tottenham.
+Chelsea are up in fourth, which ought to be no great surprise given the sheer size of Enzo Maresca’s squad, while Arsenal are in third – but paying considerably more in player wages than their ‘big six’ rivals Liverpool and Tottenham.

-Alongside the Premier League’s traditional ‘big six’, Aston Villa are the only club to break the £100million barrier on annual wage spend – which tallies with their status as a Champions League club.
+Alongside the Premier League’s traditional ‘big six’, Aston Villa and Newcastle United are the only other clubs to break the £100million barrier on annual wage spend – which makes sense given that they’ve qualified for the Champions League in 2023-24 and 2022-23 respectively.

-Still, when you look at these numbers it can only be considered punching above their weight for them to be challenging for a place in the Premier League’s top four.
+Still, when you look at these numbers it can only be considered punching above their weight for them to both to be once again challenging for a place in the Premier League’s top four.

 Elsewhere, Everton have made big strides in recent years to try and streamline their squad and cut their wage bill, but Sean Dyche’s squad still take more home in wages than the likes of Bournemouth, Brighton, Fulham and Wolves – all of whom finished above them last term.